 - 4 cups baby kale (The original recipe calls for this.
 I skipped it)

 Season the roast with the salt and pepper as well as thyme or Italian seasonings.
 Select Saute on your Instant Pot and adjust to Normal.
 When hot add oil to the pot.
 Add the roast to the pot and brown on all sides.
 I added the onions and garlic towards the end of the browning being sure to stir a bit as they browned.
 When done, press Cancel.
-Add the broth and wine to the pot.
+Add the broth, herbs and wine to the pot.
 Close the pressure release valve.

 Select Manual and cook at high pressure for 50 minutes.
 When the cooking time is complete, use quick release to depressurize.
 Add the potatoes, carrots and celery.
 Secure the lid on the pot.
 Close the pressure release valve.
 Select Manual and cook at high pressure for 10 minutes.
 When cooking time is complete, use quick release to depressurize.